 Begging after a breakup is not weakness.
 It is your threat response hijacking your behaviour.
 Your nervous system has identified the loss of this relationship as a genuine threat, and it is flooding you with stress hormones that demand action.
 Pleading feels like action.
 It feels like effort.
 It feels like you are doing something.

-You are doing something — you are making it worse.
+You are doing something, but you are making it worse.

 This is the Damage Loop at its most destructive.
 Distress creates urgency.
 Urgency drives a plea.
 The plea either goes unanswered or gets a negative response.
 The lack of resolution increases distress.
 And the cycle begins again, each time with higher stakes and lower judgment.